PayloadSecurity/VxAPI/README.md

 > Most Linux OSes have two versions of `python` installed.
 > To ensure that the program will work correctly, please use `python3`.
-> In Windows after having installed `python`, please add the parent folder to `PATH`.
-In this case, use `python` to callout the script.
+> In Windows after having installed `python`, please add the parent folder to `PATH` environment variable.
+Now use `python` to callout the script.